Renunciation of Clinging to Pleasurable Things of Future Lives

 The causes for clinging to future lives is clinging to precious human rebirths with our friends, etc., as I was saying.
 In other words, we are attached to happiness, the type of happiness that we have with various types of precious human rebirth.
 And so, we look more closely at the cause of clinging, which is our disturbing emotions and compulsive behavior – both constructive and destructive – brought on through the mechanism of the twelve links of dependent arising, which describes the mechanism of samsaric rebirth.

 All of this arises from unawareness of how we exist and how others exist.
-In other words, we think of ourselves in terms of being a solid findable thing, “me,” and our friends and loved ones also like that.
+In other words, we think of ourselves in terms of being a solid findable thing, “me,” and of our friends and loved ones as well.
 We want to be happy, so we thirst for that happiness, not to be parted from it.
 Then, “Me, me, me, I don’t want to be parted from it.”
 This activates the throwing karma that brings on uncontrollably recurring rebirth.

 The Disadvantages of Clinging to Rebirths Under the Influence of Disturbing Emotions and Compulsive Behavior